top of page

 Quick Links

-A proposed development of Welby Gardens would create 12 Four Story Apartment buildings and 53 townhomes on an infill site that has for decades been treated with pesticides and fertilizers.
-We are fighting for a safer alternative that is more compatible and less impactful on the surrounding neighborhoods.
+A proposed development of Welby Gardens would create 12 three to four story apartment buildings and 53 townhomes on an infill site that has for decades been treated with pesticides and fertilizers.
+The site is not set up for this type of development and requires variances and special approvals from the Planning Commission.
+We are fighting for a safer alternative that is more compatible and less impactful on the surrounding neighborhoods and environment.

 Notices